+This information explains how to care for your Penrose drain after you leave the hospital.
 Your nurse will review these instructions with you before you leave.
-He or she will also give you the supplies you will need.
+They will also give you the supplies you need.

 About Your Penrose Drain

-A Penrose drain is a soft, flat, flexible tube made of latex.
-Part of the drain will be inside your incision (surgical cut), and part of it will come out of your skin.
-A safety pin or a small tab is usually left at the end of the Penrose drain to prevent it from slipping into the wound (see Figure 1).
+Part of your Penrose drain will be inside your body.
+One or both ends of your drain will come out of your incision.
+Some blood and fluid will flow out of your drain onto a dressing (gauze bandage) around it.
+A safety pin or a small tab is usually left at the end of the drain to keep it from slipping into your wound (see Figure 1).

-Changing Your Dressing
+Instructions for Changing Your Dressing

 - Paper tape